Welcome to another episode of B2B Marketing & More with Pam!

 So in terms of something like the front end and you described like Cash App and how simple it is, how easy to use it.
 Um, that a lot of this has to do with the design of a product.
 So in research, we uncover the needs of our users, and we might classify them in different ways.
 One popular way of doing this type of needs classification is jobs to be done.
 So that’s where an understanding of why a user has picked a particular product to do a specific thing is evaluated, and design is essentially just the process of solving problems.

 Pam Didner: Design is essentially solving users’ problems.
 I love that quote.
 I’m going to use that.

 Vidhya Ravi: Yes.
 And you know, it’s true because I think when I first went into this field, I was like, “Oh gosh, like now I’m going to be aligned to design.
-And, you know, I can’t draw worth a lick.
-And, um, you know, I’m not the most fashionable person out there, and here I am, and I’m supposed to be like-“
+You know, I can’t draw worth a lick.
+I’m not the most fashionable person out there, and here I am, and I’m supposed to be like-“

 Pam Didner: Are you kidding me?
 I love all the outfits that you choose.
 You look gorgeous, always on Facebook.

 Pam Didner: More than once I’ve said, “Oh my gosh, she is gorgeous.
 I love that outfit!”
 You are totally fine, girlfriend